virtualritz/nsi-docs/docs/cpp-api.rst

 ----------------

 The ``NSI::Context`` class has methods for all the other |nsi| calls.
-The optional parameters of those can be set by several accessory classes and given in many ways.
+The optional arguments of those can be set by several accessory classes and given in many ways.
 The most basic is a single argument.

 .. code-block:: cpp